heyyoad/ansible-task/README.md

 * I know it's not the most generic script in the world :) but just a small wrapper for those services asked, with an option for OOPing later on - for making it more generic and expandable

 #### Last note
-I've noticed the following vagrant error i had from the beginning:
+I've noticed the following vagrant error i had from the beginning when running "vagrant up":

 "ERROR!
 Attempted to execute "/home/user/panda/devops-exercise1.git/dev/hosts" as inventory script: Inventory script (/home/user/panda/devops-exercise1.git/dev/hosts) had an execution error: Traceback (most recent call last):
   File "/home/user/panda/devops-exercise1.git/dev/hosts", line 100, in <module>